laffan/boilerplate-next-mdx/README.md

 - If you're exporting to a static site (like gh-pages) make sure to uncomment the two named lines in next.config.

-- Also, though the gh-pgaes workflow is in there (official from Next) remember you'll need to unprotect the gh-pages environment in settings before deploying.
+- Also, though the gh-pgaes workflow is in there (official from Next) remember you'll need to add "main" (or wherever you're deploying this from) in Deployment branches and tags.